JoshDoug/Notes/C#/asp-mvc5.md

 View Model - a View Model is a model specifically built for a view which includes any data and rules specific to that view.

+* View model encapsulates all the data necessary for a View in the event that multiple POCOs/Models are necessary for the View.

 ### Razor Views

 Use `@` to write blocks of code, HTML can be used dynamically (no need to escape the C# like with PHP) within these blocks